rajangdavis/osvc_node/README.md

 - [X] OAuth Authentication
 - [X] Access token flag

-The following will get passed
+The following will get passed in an options object
 - [ ] Exclude null headers
 - [ ] Next request
 - [ ] Schema headers
 - [ ] UTC time
 - [ ] Annotation

-Validations
+Validations:
 - [ ] AnalyticsReportResults - setting an ID or filters
 - [ ] QueryResults - setting at least one query
 - [ ] QueryResultsSet - setting at least one query